What is mindfulness?

 Even the old-fashioned name for it, “psychoanalysis,” is a tip-off to the reality that therapy is about mindfulness.
 When you analyze something, you examine it methodically.
 You discover or reveal things through detailed examination.

-Build your self-awareness and gain the capacity to change your behavior.
-Then you’ll get what you want out of life.
+These are the first steps in building self-awareness, so you can gain the capacity to change your behavior.
+And ultimately get what you want out of life.

 Ready to get what you want?
-Call me.
+Contact me.
 We’ll talk.